Linear and Nonlinear Frequency-Division Multiplexing: Linear and Nonlinear Frequency-Division Multiplexing

+where $(s_{\ell}^k)_{\ell=\ell_1}^{\ell_2}$ are symbols of the user $k$.
+As discussed in Section~\ref{sec:nft-optical}, the modulation in \eqref{eq:wdm-signal} can be linear or nonlinear, whereas the orthogonal multiplexing is required in NFDM.

-In general, user signals can overlap in time or (generalized) frequency.
+In general, user signals can overlap in any domain.
 Interference in user $k$ is in the orthogonal subspace $\mathcal U_k^\perp$ and can be projected out.
-As a special case, we consider non-overlapping users operating in equally spaced nonlinear bands of width $W_0$ Hz (in $l=\lambda/2\pi$).
-User $k$ is centered at $l=kW_0$ and operates in the nonlinear band
+However, for the rest of the paper, we consider the special case where users operate in equally-spaced non-overlapping intervals of width $W_0\eqdef W/N_u$ Hz in the nonlinear frequency $l\eqdef\lambda/2\pi$.
+User $k$ is centered at the nonlinear frequency $l=kW_0$ and operates in the nonlinear frequency interval